arcao/slf4j-timber/README.md

 compile 'com.arcao:slf4j-timber:1.+'
 ```

-Don't forget to exclude `log4j` transitive dependency from artifact which use `log4j`:
+Don't forget to exclude `log4j` transitive dependency from artifact which use
+`log4j`, otherwise you can get to trouble with the duplicate classes in Android
+build system:

 Maven:
 ```xml